Portland, Oregon Police Chief Danielle Outlaw Appointed As New Philadelphia Police Commissioner

-PHILADELPHIA (CBS) — After an extensive four-month search, Mayor Jim Kenney has announced the name of the next police commissioner of Philadelphia.
+PHILADELPHIA (CBS) — After an extensive search, Mayor Jim Kenney has announced the next police commissioner of Philadelphia.
 Police Chief Danielle Outlaw, of Portland, Oregon, has been named the new top cop in Philadelphia.

+Outlaw is making history as Philadelphia’s first African-American woman to lead the city’s police department.
+The 43-year-old acknowledged that distinction Monday at City Hall, but she also talked about how she will handle several policies in her new role.

 “I am appointing Danielle Outlaw because I am convinced she has the conviction, courage, and compassion needed to bring long-overdue reform to the Department,” Mayor Jim Kenney said in a statement.
 “With our support, she will tackle a host of difficult issues, from racism and gender discrimination to horrid instances of sexual assault on fellow officers.
 These are issues that too often negatively impact women — especially women of color — within the Department.”